Data-Corruption/blog/README.md

 Question: What happens when the log file reaches its maximum size, and how can I manage it?

 Answer: Blog automatically handles log file rotation based on the size limit you set.
 Once the latest.log file exceeds the specified maximum size, it's renamed with the current date and time, and a new latest.log file is created.
-You can adjust the maximum file size using `blog.SetMaxFileSize(size)`.
+You can adjust the maximum file size using `blog.SetMaxFileSizeBytes(size)`.
 This ensures your logs are manageable and prevents excessive file growth.
 </details>

 <details>